mattgriffindev/ci_msp4_v1/README.md

 > ![add-review](/ci_msp4/docs/add-review.webp)

-Users can access recipes without having to register or login.
+Users can access items without having to register or login.
-Registered users can share their own recipes.
-Registered users can view their own recipes on their profile page.
+Registered users can view their previous orders on their profile page.

 > ![profile recipes](cakebox/static/img/profile-recipes.png)